GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Observe Real Operations: We map key processes in fields and packhouses to understand how work is currently done and where compliance already fits or fails.
+Observe Real Operations: We map key processes in fields and packhouses to understand how work is currently done and where compliance already fits or fails, using farm process mapping and packhouse workflow assessment.

 -

-Design Practical SOPs: We draft concise SOPs, checklists and work instructions that express IFA v6 requirements in clear, operator-friendly steps.
+Design Practical SOPs: We draft concise SOPs, checklists and work instructions that express IFA requirements in clear, operator-friendly steps, supported by GLOBALG.A.P.
+SOPs and operator work instructions.

 -

-Align Roles and Records: We assign responsibilities, create matching forms and ensure each critical control has a simple way to record evidence in real time.
+Align Roles and Records: We assign responsibilities, create matching forms and ensure each critical control has a simple way to record evidence in real time, backed by traceability documentation and recordkeeping forms.

 -

-Pilot and Fine-Tune: We pilot new SOPs with supervisors and operators, adjust details and lock in the final version ready for training and audits.
+Pilot and Fine-Tune: We pilot new SOPs with supervisors and operators, adjust details and lock in the final version ready for training and audits, focused on audit readiness and SOP implementation rollout.

 Expected Results